oracle-livelabs/developer/db-operator-k8s/deploy-db-bv/deploy-db-on-bv.md

    Please note we're assuming you are in the home directory of your cloud shell, if not please make sure to correct the path to the .docker directory accordingly.

-3. Let's now create a secret containing the admin password we'll want to specify for the new database:
+3. Let's now create a secret containing the **admin password** we'll want to specify for the new database:

    ```
-   kubectl create secret generic admin-secret --from-literal=oracle_pwd=Oracle123456
+   kubectl create secret generic admin-secret --from-literal=oracle_pwd=Your-DB-Password
    ```
+   Replace `Your-DB-Password` with a password of your choosing, it should be 12 characters long, have letters, numbers and Capitals

 ## Task 2: Creating the DB Config file for the Operator

 To initiate the creation of the database by the Operator we'll have to create a config file describing the desired database setup.
-For this lab we'll use the file [singleinstancedatabase_create.yaml](https://github.com/oracle/cloudtestdrive/blob/master/AppDev/database-operator/deploy-db-bv/singleinstancedatabase_create.yaml) which contains a configuration ready to use for this part of the lab.
+For this lab we'll use the file [singleinstancedatabase-create.yaml](https://github.com/oracle-livelabs/developer/blob/main/db-operator-k8s/deploy-db-bv/singleinstancedatabase-create.yaml) which contains a configuration ready to use for this part of the lab.

 We'll be highlighting some of the sections of this file below :